hanayashiki/AsrService/README.md

   }
 ```

-  To run decoder with the configurations above, use:
+  To run decoder with the configurations above, use (inside the container):
   ```
   cd AsrService/Kaldi
-  ./kaldi-service ./kaldi_config.json ./decoder_config.json
+  ./kaldi-service path/to/kaldi_config.json path/to/decoder_config.json
   ```

 ## Performance